 Like a lot of other people, I have memories of tripping and stepping on ugly, gooey black walnuts in the yard when I was growing up.
 They were a serious pain when I had to mow the lawn, and I thought they were weird, not food--no way they could actually be related to regular nuts that we eat, right?

 As I worked my way through the culinary industry, black walnuts took on a new identity as a treasured, expensive product that was near impossible to source.
-When I was opening up my first restaurant, I looked at buying them from an exclusive purveyor, and, did a double take when I saw the price tag: over 40$ a lb.
-Read that again.
+When I was opening up my first restaurant, I looked at buying them from an exclusive purveyor and did a double take when I saw the price tag: over 40$ a lb.

-Refer back to the crazy expensive, ultra-perfect nuts.
-Hammonds nuts, while available in bulk, are mechanically separated, and they take a little beating during the process, in flavor, and shape.
+Hammons nuts, while available in bulk, are mechanically separated, and they take a beating during the process in flavor and shape.
 Simply put: cracking black walnuts by hand is how you get the most intense flavored, perfect-looking nuts possible.

 What happens here is that fly larvae will get into the thick green hulls, and begin feeding on them.
 After a bit, the hulls soften a little.
 From here, I go outside with a plastic tub, and, wearing gloves and using boots, I rub my heel over each nut, and the once hard green hull simply melts away.